ReSearchITEng/kubeadm-playbook/README.md

 # kubeadm Ansible Playbook for Centos/RHEL 7
 Ubuntu/debian should work also, but not tested.

+Major difference from other projects: it uses kubeadm for all activities, and kubernetes is running in containers.

 This is a simple playbook to wrap the following operations:

 * Install the kubeadm repo